nplrkn/alsoran/documentation/Connection Management.md

 Key example of why a synchronization mechanism is needed is that otherwise two node controller instances might simultaneously try to send NG Setup.

+### Interface state information - idea - reject

+When the coordinator responds to a worker, it lets the worker know if the NG interface instance is up yet.
+This means that the worker can automatously decide whether to send NG Setup or RAN Configuration update.

+The problem with this idea is that when two workers come up simultaneously, they will both learn that the interface instance is down and thus both send NG Setup.
+Hence this idea is rejected and the following idea is used instead.

+### Procedure trigger callback

+Worker instances provide a procedure trigger callback.

+When the coordinator learns of a new connection to the AMF, it uses the procedure trigger callback to trigger an NG Setup or RAN configuration update.
+Either a single task must be used, or a consistent store.

+Decision is to go with a single "Interface management" thread that communicates using channels.

 ### TNLA handling

 TNLAs are stored in the StcpTnlaPool.
 Anyone can use this pool to send a message.